utdevolt/JessicaRandall_ProfileChallenge/README.md

 # frontend_mentor_challenges

-This is a basic repository with chellenges from Frontend-Mentor webpage
+This is a basic repository with challenges from Frontend-Mentor webpage